serktech/StepByStepGuideJiraAndConfluence/README.md

 2. Documentation Source: Installing Jira applications on Linux - Server 8.1 https://confluence.atlassian.com/adminjiraserver/installing-jira-applications-on-linux-938846841.html

-#Installing Atlassian Confluence and Jira on postgres and CentOS7
+# Installing Atlassian Confluence and Jira on postgres and CentOS 7

-*This is a short crib for installing Confluence and Jira on CentOS7
+* This is a short crib for installing Confluence and Jira on CentOS 7 *

 Source:
 http://valynkin.ru/ustanovka-atlassian-confluence-i-jira.html
 https://extremeshok.com

-##Confluence
+## Confluence

 1. Install Postgres
 '''